manastalukdar/manastalukdar.github.io/website/blog/2019/05/04/measuring-productivity-performance-software-engineering-teams/readme.md

 ## Estimation

 Analyzing team productivity also has the added advantage of leading to better estimation.
 So, it becomes a fairly easy task to provide ETA's to stakeholders.
 This process can also be used, as I do, for driving workload planning and estimation for not just sprints, for also for features, epics and even programs.

+## Goals as Performance Measurement

+All team members should also have yearly and quarterly goals.
+These goals should ideally map to larger team and org goals.
+Needless to say, having quantifiable goals using mechanisms like [OKR](https://en.wikipedia.org/wiki/OKR) can also help in measuring performance.

 ## Summary